Ybalrid/OpenXR-API-Layer-Template/README.md

 2. It will add the list of extensions supported by the layer in `layer_config.hpp`.
 3. It will activate code in the layer initialization function to create an instance that adds listed extensions in their `enabledExtensionNames` array.

 If the extension in question requires adding new OpenXR functions, they need to be added to the shim dispatch table.
-However, since these functions presumably don't exist in the runtime/next layer (as you are the implementation point), you don't need to find a function pointer to call back to.
+However, since these functions presumably don't exist in the runtime/next layer (as you are the implementation point), you don't need to find a function pointer to wrap around.

 For example, this template implements a bogus extension called `XR_TEST_test_me`; this function's only purpose is to add the function `xrTestMeTEST`.
 This function only prints a message to the standard output.